Symptoms include cough and shortness of breath.

 A chest x-ray confirms the diagnosis of pneumonia.
 If the x-ray shows an abnormality in certain portions of the lungs, such as the bottom of the lungs (a common location for aspirated material), aspiration is more likely to be the cause.

-For people who have conditions that increase their risk of aspiration, doctors may stop or reduce the dosage of drugs that cause sedation.
-Raising the head of the bed slightly to prevent food, liquid, or acid in the stomach from moving up into the throat and then down into the lungs and consuming specific food textures or thickened liquids also help reduce the risk of aspiration.
+For people who have conditions that increase their risk of aspiration, doctors may stop or reduce the dosage of medications that cause sedation.
+Raising the head of the bed slightly can help prevent food, liquid, or acid in the stomach from moving up into the throat and then down into the lungs.
+Consuming specific food textures or thickened liquids also helps reduce the risk of aspiration.
 A speech pathologist may teach the person specific swallowing techniques (for example, swallowing while tucking the chin toward the chest) to further reduce the risk of aspiration.

 Chemical Pneumonitis